Thoughts about the market

 In the Rocky Mountain News article that discusses mark-to-market accounting, I suggest a “compromise”.
 My “compromise” was to put both market-to-market and mark-to-model disclosures in footnotes.
 This may not help the banks as according to current rules they’d still have to mark down their assets to mark-to-market.
 But my understanding is that insurance companies are regulated on state level and many states do allow the mark-to-model treatment.
 The truth is somewhere in the middle but maybe this would shore up investors’ confidence and make analysis somewhat easier.

-If you would like to receive my articles by email (usually couple days before I post them to this website), drop me a line (clicke here)
+If you would like to receive my articles by email (usually couple days before I post them to this website), sign up for my newsletter here.

 Please read the following important disclosure here.